-Elyse is only four years old and she’s sitting in the Pfister lobby with her grandparents, Irene and Keith Wells, learning “how to be a lady.”
+Elyse is only four years old and she’s sitting in the Pfister lobby with her grandparents, ambulance Irene and Keith Wells, learning “how to be a lady.”
 (Some of us are 40 and may or may not be clear on the details of lady-dom, but that’s another blog entirely.)

-The Wells are from Sydney, Australia, but are here for their annual visit to the Midwest to visit their Chicago-based son, daughter-in-law and two granddaughters.
+The Wells are from Sydney, Australia, but are here for their annual visit to the Midwest to visit their Chicago-based son, recipe daughter-in-law and two granddaughters.
 They brought Elyse, their eldest granddaughter, to Milwaukee via train for a two-day get-away.

 Although staying at a nearby hotel, they chose the Pfister as their locale for brunch and lady lessons.

 So what does it mean to be a lady?

 “It means no feet on chairs.
 Sitting nicely in chairs.
 Not talking loudly.
 Not running in the halls.
 And keeping our fingers clean,” says Irene.

 (Phew!
 Maybe there’s hope for me yet.
 I seem to do most of these things on a regular basis.)